 You can also use Processes or Details tab for checking which program or process has used most resources over time.

 In Windows XP, Vista and 7, open View menu and click Select Columns.

-In Windows 8, just right-click any column head (title) and click Select columns.
+In Windows 8 and 8.1, just right-click any column head (title) and click Select columns.

 Use check boxes to display or hide the columns you need.